What you need to know

 A secured lender with a Debenture can force a company into Administration.

-In smaller cases an easier option than Administration is to just close and liquidate.
+However, in smaller cases an easier option is to just close and liquidate.
 The business can still be sold and transferred to a new owner.

-One issue with Administration is that normally all employees rights transfer to the new business owner under TUPE.
-This can have a major impact on the price a buyer is willing to pay as they will take on the employee’s as they are.
+One issue is that normally all employees rights transfer to the new business owner under TUPE.
+This can certainly have a major impact on the price a buyer is willing to pay as they will take on the employee’s as they are.

 Employees can now be furloughed during the period of Administration – so can be retained on 80% salaries using the Covid Job Retention Scheme if there is a reasonable prospect of a business sale.